 The book edited by well known author Alison Alexander and published by Convict Women’s Press is a collection of stories about female convicts who spent time in the Female Factory at George Town between the years 1822 and 1834.

-The book is the fourth in the series, the others being the Cascades, Ross and Launceston all of which are available at the Watch House Museum and from the Society.
+The book is the fourth in the series, the others being the Cascades, Ross and Launceston all of which are available at the Watch House Museum, Low Head Pilot Station Museum and from the Society.

 For further information click on Convict Lives.

 George Town celebrated it’s 200th birthday on Dec 18th 2011 and the Society published a handy, informative booklet which discusses the:

 - Bigge Commission.

 - legacy of Macquarie’s town.

 - short biographies of Governor Macquarie, Elizabeth his wife and John Bigge.